Key Takeaways:

 9. Jamendo

-Jamendolicensing is an online copyright-free music library that provides a wide range of options for users.
+Jamendo licensing is a premier online copyright-free music library that offers a vast array of options for creators seeking high-quality tracks.

 10. Pixabay: More Than Just Photos